OSGeo/OSGeoLive-doc/en/quickstart/sahana_quickstart.rst

 Getting Started
 ================================================================================

 Sahana Eden is already installed and configured when you start OSGeo-Live.
-To access Sahana Eden click on the Geospatial menu, then Crisis Management, then Sahana Eden.
+To access Sahana Eden click on the :menuselection:`Geospatial menu --> Crisis Management --> Sahana`.
 If you started it earlier you can simply `click here <http://127.0.0.1:8007/eden>`_.
 By default, you will have view-only rights to access the data.
 If you wish to create new records, or edit existing records, you will need to be logged in as a user - use the following credentials to get started.

 * E-mail: admin
 * Password: admin